Blog: Identifying disaster-related tweets using deep learning and natural language processing with Fast…

 “I ate a hot” → “dog”, “It is very hot” → “weather”)

-I will use this pretrained model and do the fine-tune for my classification model, This fast ai has an english model with this AWD-LSTM architecture that we will use in this example.
+I will use this pre-trained model and do the fine-tuning for my classification model, This fast ai has an English model with this AWD-LSTM architecture that we will use in this example.

-We will create a learner object that will directly create a model, download the pretrained weights and be ready for fine-tuning:
+I will create a learner object that will directly create a model, download the pre-trained weights and be ready for fine-tuning:

 learn = language_model_learner(data_lm, AWD_LSTM, drop_mult=0.5)